vdblab/InflaMix/README.md

 5. deriv_cohort_properties_fig1a_g_sfig2.R
   - Figure 1a-g, Supplementary Figure 2
    - Note that Figures 1d, e, f cannot be plotted with provided data, code should be run line-by-line.
+  - In generating Figure 1g, the run time for generating each independent iteration of random forest will take 3-5 minutes.
+For 100 iterations this will take several hours.

 6. deriv_outcomes_fig1h_l_table2.R
  - Figure 1h-l